jellybob/activo-rails/README.md

 ### Setting the Page Title ###

-As shown in the previous example, you can call `page_title` to set the title to be displayed.
+To set the page title from a view use the `provide` helper:

-    <% page_title "My Lovely Page" %>
+    <% provide :title, "My Lovely Page" %>

+By default if no title has been set then it will be "Untitled Page", but you can set an alternative by setting `@title` in your application controller:

+    class ApplicationController < ActionController::Base
+      before_filter :set_default_title
+      def set_default_title
+        @title = "My Site"
+      end
+    end

 ### Icons ###